sg893052/sonic-buildimage/L2/STP/SONiC RPVST Plus FS.md

 36) Verify bridge id encoding includes the VLAN id of the respective RPVST+ instance
 37) Verify RPVST+ operational data is sync to APP DB
 38) Verify RPVST+ over static breakout ports
+39) Verify global loopguard functionality, stop the BPDUs on blocking port and verify the port moves to loop inconsistent state
+40) In above test case, resume BPDU reception and verify port moves back to its original state, i.e. root forwarding or alternate blocking.
+41) Verify interface loopguard functionality
+42) Verify configuring guard option as none disables both root guard and loop guard, and also when global loop guard is enabled, port level loop guard is disabled

 **Scaling**